 E-Mail Promotions: PCI may also periodically send you email messages about products and services that PCI or its partners think may be of interest to you.
 If you choose not to receive such emails, you may unsubscribe from such emails (see below for instructions).

-Other Emails: If you use the “Email This Article” feature to email links to articles, the email that you supply to PCI may be saved for your convenience only (for clarification, any such email address provided to email links to articles will not be used or shared by PCI for any other purpose).
-If you send PCI emails, you should be aware that any information provided in an email may not be secure or encrypted and therefore may be available to others.
+Other Emails: If you use the “Email This Article” feature to email links to articles, the email that you supply to PCI may be saved for your convenience only (for clarification, any such email address provided to send links to articles will not be used or shared by PCI for any other purpose).
+If you send PCI emails, you should be aware that any information provided in an email may not be secure or encrypted and therefore may be available to misappropriation by others.
 Please exercise caution if you decide to disclose any personal or confidential information in such email and please be advised that you should not provide detailed credit card information directly to PCI via an unsecure form (such as email).
-PCI representatives shall use your email address to respond to any of your questions or comments.
+PCI representatives shall use your email address from such email to respond to any of your questions or comments.

+VI.
 WITH WHOM DOES PCI SHARE THE PERSONAL INFORMATION IT COLLECTS?

 PCI may, on occasion, choose to share the personal information collected about users with select third parties for certain purposes, such as the following: